Etna, Pennsylvania

-Etna is a borough in Allegheny County, Pennsylvania, United States, located across the Allegheny River from Pittsburgh.
-The population was 3,437 at the 2020 census.
-It is a suburb in the Pittsburgh metropolitan area.
+Etna is a borough in Allegheny County, Pennsylvania, United States.
+It is located at the mouth of Pine Creek on the Allegheny River, directly across from Pittsburgh.
+As of the 2020 census, Etna had a population of 3,437.

+History

-Etna was named after the Sicilian volcano Mount Etna, an allusion to blast furnaces, steel mills, galvanized-pipe works, and other manufacturers located there.
-Historically, it was a steel town with a blue-collar community.
-The Isabella Furnace of Carnegie Steel was located in Etna, operating until 1953.
-In 2019, Etna was recognized as the first ever ecodistrict.
+Incorporated in 1868, Etna was named after the Sicilian volcano Mount Etna, an allusion to the blast furnaces, steel mills, galvanized-pipe works, and other manufacturers located there.
+Historically a blue-color mill town, Etna was home to the Isabella Furnace of Carnegie Steel, built in 1872 and operated until 1953.
+A second major manufacturing mill, the Etna Iron Works, was established in 1894 and later became Spang Chalfant & Co. in 1910.

+Following historic flooding caused by Hurricane Ivan in 2004, Etna began a comprehensive reinvention focused on community resilience and through its emergency preparedness efforts, participation in the Community Rating System, implementation of green streetscapes, development of Etna Riverfront Park, and the establishment of the Etna Center for Community.

+The community has been recognized for its innovative work in green infrastructure and sustainable redevelopment.
+In 2019, Etna became the world's first certified ecodistrict.

 Geography

-Etna is located at (40.500338, −79.948755).
-It is located off Route 28 from Pittsburgh and borders the Allegheny river and Pine Creek.
+Etna is located off Pennsylvania Route 28 from Pittsburgh and borders the Allegheny River and Pine Creek.
 According to the United States Census Bureau, the borough has a total area of 0.8 sqmi, all land.

-Surrounding communities

-Etna is almost entirely bordered by Shaler Township with its only other border being with the borough of Sharpsburg to the southeast.
-Nearby to the west is Millvale and Pittsburgh is immediately across the Allegheny River to the south.
+Etna is almost entirely bordered by Shaler Township, with its only other border being with the borough of Sharpsburg to the southeast.
+Nearby to the west is Millvale, and Pittsburgh is immediately across the Allegheny River to the south.